bookofproofs/bookofproofs.github.io/_sources/history/19th-century/denjoy.md

 * Let us end by saying something of Denjoy's character.
 * Finally the strikers, after much urging, agreed to return to the lecture hall but on one condition: that Denjoy should cease lecturing in English and instead lecture in French.
 * We learn much of Denjoy's interests by reading his account of his trip to Rome in 1908 to attend the International Congress of Mathematicians.
-* In 1954 he attended the Congress in Amsterdam, accompanied by his son Bernard Denjoy, and Bernard's wife.
 * Denjoy was not a man lacking interests outside mathematics: on the contrary he was fascinated by topics such as philosophy, psychology, and social studies.
-* Although Denjoy did not aspire to the political career of Herriot, who served in nine different cabinets and was premier of France three times, Denjoy's involvement with the Radical Party led to him serving as a town councillor for Montpellier in 1912, and as county councillor for Gers from 1920.
 * For his outstanding contributions to the theory of functions of a real variable, Denjoy received many honours.

 Born 5 January 1884, Auch, Gers, France.
 Died 21 January 1974, Paris, France.